Lupphes/NoodleBrainActivityClassification/README.md

 └── training.ipynb
 ```

+Below is a small explanation for the usage of the most important files:

 - **brain_solver/brain_model.py**: Model definition for the trained EfficientNet, including training functions and other model-specific operations.
 - **brain_solver/trainer.py**: Trainer class that encapsulates the training logic, used to manage the training process of models.
 - **brain_solver/eeg_dataset.py**: DataLoader compatibility layer, providing a dataset class that enables efficient data handling and preprocessing for PyTorch models.